oroinc/documentation/backend/websockets/recipes/content-outdating-notifications.rst

     {% import '@OroSync/Include/contentTags.html.twig' as syncMacro %}
     {{ syncMacro.syncContentTags(entity) }}

-To generate a content tag on the backend side, you can use the **oro_sync.content.tag_generator** service directly:
+To generate a content tag on the backend side, use the **oro_sync.content.tag_generator** service directly:

 .. code-block:: php